soumyak-panigrahi/Tree-Lib/NamingConvention.md

 eg. I_RBtr , I_BStr , I_AVLtr , I_BINARYtr , etc.

 Note:- In this library Type 2 convention will be used.

+Similarly, we will also use these if we need to implement it's node and/or ptr.

+eg. I_RBtrNode , wPtrI_RBtr